theintz/orchestra/README.md

 orchestra
 =========

-Orchestra is a framework for distributed computing in PHP.
+Orchestra is a framework for queueing and distributed computing in PHP.